rubenmoor/learn-palantype/cms-content/SystemDE/TextEN/Stage15-1_Plover-Commands.md

 When actually using the Plover software instead of practicing on this website, you will find those shortcuts useful.
-They all follow the same scheme: `BDJN` plus some letter related to the plover command.
+All but the first follow the same scheme: `DSN+-` plus some letter related to the plover command.

 |          |                          |
 |----------|--------------------------|